santiago-bassett/Alienvault-Demo_scripts/README.md

 ##Sripts to inject demo data and traffic

-This will make AV do demo stuff
+This will make AV do demo stuff.
+Dance!
 - Author: PacketInspector ([@pkt_inspector](https://twitter.com/pkt_inspector))
+This will add named assets with properties, logged in users, netflow, vulnerability scan, and more....